 - We receive emails from around the world, which show SAP consulting companies providing false information about HANA to customers.
 Will the course cover that?

-- SAP has made so many false claims about databases that they have undermined rather than enhanced the understanding of databases generally.
+- SAP has made so many false claims about databases that they have undermined rather than generally enhanced databases’ understanding.

 So the question is, why should the Hasso Plattner Institute be considered anything more than a propaganda apparatus for SAP?

 SAP should spend more time trying to get HANA to meet its exaggerated claims versus trying to institutionalize or create a completely biased “HANA university” where receiving certifications or PhDs means agreeing with Hasso Plattner.
-It has been over six years since HANA was introduced, and the only thing HANA does well is speed data warehousing query performance, but only over previous versions of competitor’s databases.
+It has been over six years since HANA was introduced.
+The only thing HANA does well is speed data warehousing query performance, but only over previous versions of competitor’s databases.